circonus-labs/circonus-irondb-datasource/ALERTING.md

 exec: go build -o dist/irondb-backend_windows_amd64.exe -ldflags -w -s -extldflags "-static" ./pkg
 ```

-The backend component, which currently uses a mocked data source returning static data, is now ready to use.
+The backend component is now ready to use.

 ## Plugin Signing

+Follow either this step or the next one (Allow Unsigned Plugins), not both.

 We'll be using "private" signing here, which is the default.
 This means we need to specify a list of one or more domains where this build is valid for use.
 The example below uses `localhost`, for simplicity.
 This should contain the base url your users will load to use the plugin.